×

 Ralph Kiser

 A competition show like "Survivor" can't go on for years and years without introducing twists and gimmicks along the way to keep things fresh.
-For season 22, "Redemption Island," that meant a new wrinkle where players voted out during the Tribal Council not only didn't go home, but they went to the titular Redemption Island where they could win their way back into the competition.
-Contestant Ralph Kiser made it to the final ten in the season with this unusual format, and also became a frequent source of comic relief for viewers as he frequently struggled to spell his fellow castaways' names properly when voting in the Tribal Council.
+For Season 22, "Redemption Island," that meant a new wrinkle where players voted out during the Tribal Council went to the titular island, where they could win their way back into the competition.
+Contestant Ralph Kiser made it to the final ten in the season with this unusual format, and also became a frequent source of comic relief for viewers as he frequently misspelled his fellow castaways' names when voting in the Tribal Council.

 After "Survivor," Kiser went back to his home in Virginia where he returned to the animal auction he owned and operated.
-Eleven years later, in 2020, Kiser passed away from a heart attack at age 56.
-Following his death, Jeff Probst said of Kiser via the "Survivor" Twitter account: "His huge smile, his positive attitude and of course his infectious rooster crow made him one of the most likable to ever play Survivor."
+Nine years later, in 2020, Kiser passed away from a heart attack at the age of 56.
+Following his death, Jeff Probst said of Kiser in a tweet: "His huge smile, his positive attitude and of course his infectious rooster crow made him one of the most likable to ever play Survivor."

 Caleb Bankston